 Don't spray herbs with insecticides, not even insecticidal soap.
 Control bugs by watching closely and removing bugs, use yellow sticky paper to attract bugs, or grow herbs under floating row covers.

 Don't over fertilize, you might kill your plants or cause them to turn yellow.
 Only use mild solutions of fertilizer.

 Plants grown in tiny pots are sensitive.
 They dry out quickly, but don't over water, either.
 Rinse out trays under pots frequently.

 For inexpensive supplies, check out the dollar stores.
-For the gift tags, use the 'business card' setting on your word processor.
-In our case, the bride and groom worded the 'thank-you' tags.
+For the gift tags, use the 'business card' setting on the word processor.

 |Living Wedding Favors|